Trial opens in France over 2016 Nice truck massacre

 The seven men and one woman who will go on trial in Paris are accused of crimes from being aware of his intentions to providing logistical support and supplying weapons.

-Only one suspect, Ramzi Kevin Arefa, faces the maximum penalty of life imprisonment if convicted as a recurring offender.
-The others risk between five and 20 years in prison.
+The trial, which gets underway at 1:30 pm local time and due to last until mid-December, is the latest legal process over the Islamist attacks that have hit France since 2015.

-The trial, which gets underway at 1:30 pm (1130 GMT) and due to last until mid-December, is the latest legal process over the Islamist attacks that have hit France since 2015.
+WARNING: GRAPHIC CONTENT Seven men and one woman will go on trial over the 2016 Bastille Day attack in the French city of Nice.
+Eighty-six people were killed and hundreds injured by a gunman who drove a heavy truck into a crowd gathered to watch fireworks https://t.co/SPPAdbZGHP pic.twitter.com/mhfOyIi1BY— Reuters (@Reuters) September 2, 2022

 A Paris court on June 29 convicted all 20 suspects in the trial over the November 2015 attacks in the French capital which left 130 dead.